Phlebotomine sand flies - Factsheet for experts

 Development and life cycle

 Sand flies have a four-stage life cycle: egg, larva, pupa and adult.
 Eggs hatch after 4-20 days, although this is likely to be delayed in cooler weather .
 Larval development involves four instars, and is completed after 20-30 days depending on species, temperature and nutrient availability.
 Environmental extremes (e.g. heat, cold, or drought) can cause larvae to diapause, prolonging development time for months.
 Larvae are mainly scavengers, feeding on organic matter (e.g. fungi, decaying leaves, animal faeces and decomposing arthropods).
 The pupal stage lasts 6-13 days before the adult sand flies emerge.

 Adult feeding behaviour

 Both male and female sand flies feed on plant juices and sugary secretions.
 Females also blood-feed to produce eggs.
 Sand flies use their mouthparts to probe exposed skin, leading to the formation of a pool of blood from which they feed.
 Sand fly saliva contains pharmacologically active components that aid in the feeding process .
 Feeding activity is influenced by temperature, humidity and air movement (sand flies are weak fliers so even light wind can inhibit flight and reduce biting).
-Most species feed at dusk and during the night, when temperature falls and humidity rises .
-The majority of species feed outdoors, although daytime biting can occur indoors in darkened rooms or among shaded vegetation/trees, especially if disturbed by human activity.
+Most species feed at dusk and during the night, when temperature falls and humidity rises , although daytime biting can occur indoors in darkened rooms or among shaded vegetation/trees, especially if disturbed by human activity.

 Reproduction and oviposition